 The above mentioned political, economic and social challenges remain important references for EU-Mozambique relations.

 The EU remains a significant partner of Mozambique.
 Together with Member States, the EU contributes approximately two thirds of the country's international aid, estimated at some 20% of the national budget.
 The EU is also a key trade partner for Mozambique (1st client, 3rd supplier), while EU companies are among the main investors in the country.
 The US, South Africa and emerging countries such as Brazil and China are also important players in the region.

 Mozambique is part of the EU-ACP Cotonou Agreement.
-2014 was the 30th anniversary of EU-Mozambique development cooperation.
-The next National Indicative Programme (2015-2020) will have an initial allocation of €734m, and will focus on general budget support and rural development.
+The 11th EDF National Indicative Programme (2015-2020) initial allocation amounts to €734m in grants, and will focus on good governance and rural development.

 On a regional level, Mozambique should, in the longer term, be one of the largest beneficiaries of the regional integration in the Southern African Development Community (SADC).
 The country's geographical location is a considerable strength: a large volume of SADC goods transits through Mozambique, along corridors linking Mozambique's ports with neighbouring landlocked countries as well as parts of South Africa.